-Figure 6.12: Picture of the protype Delivery mechanism with the horizontal roller.
+Figure 6.12: Picture of the prototype Delivery mechanism with the horizontal roller.

 The prototype was tested and was seen to have a reliability rating of just above 96%, meaning it met the required 95% reliability rating.
 The main causes of failure were: not loading into the bucket and getting caught on the lip.
 Although these failure modes were reduced, they were still present.
 The vibration motor was intended to help with this issue.
 As second cause of failure was the component being lightly jammed in the bucket when attempting to drop out.
 This was called a light jam, as a small tap on the roller would expel the component.
 The vibration motor was intended to assist with this issue as well.